-This tutorial gives you a very simple-to-edit code recipe that blocks access to the URL and redirects visitors and non-members to your pricing page.
+This tutorial provides a simple, customizable code recipe to block access to these URLs and redirect visitors to your pricing page or membership levels page.

 Redirect Away From Specific URL Code Recipe Banner Image